bertilmuth/being/README.md

 The `incomingMessageHandlers()` handle incoming commands and publish service internal events.
 Being transparenly persists these events, by default to [Apache Cassandra](https://cassandra.apache.org/).

-The `internalEventHandlers()` handles each event, and produces a new version of the aggregate root.
+The `internalEventHandlers()` handle each event, and produce a new version of the aggregate root.
 Use `.system()` instead of `.systemPublish` for mutuable state.
 In that case, no new version of the aggregate root is published.

 ``` java